What funding is available to artists and companies?

 Each award and scheme has its own set of guidelines.
 Within the guidelines document in each case, the process for assessing and adjudicating on applications is set out under Section 3, Processing and assessment of applications.
-For general information about the Arts Council's mission and overall strategy, we advise that you look at the Arts Council's Strategic Statement, (PDF, 0.44MB).
+For general information about the Arts Council's current strategy see Making Great Art Work (PDF,

 How long does it usually take to get a decision?

-On account of the large volume of applications we receive across all artforms, the assessment and decision-making process usually takes about ten to twelve weeks.
+On account of the large volume of applications we receive across all artforms, the assessment and decision-making process usually takes between twelve to fifteen weeks

 If I make an application and it is unsuccessful, can I get feedback?

-Yes, if you email email@example.com, we will send you a copy of your assessment.
+Yes, if you email email@example.com, we can send you a copy of your assessment.

 Can I reapply with the same application if it has been turned down?